AppImageCommunity/awesome-appimage/README.md

 ### Desktop integration

+- [Getting Started Managing Software with AppImage on Ubuntu](https://adamtheautomator.com/appimage-ubuntu/) - Verbosely explains how to manage AppImages without the need for further software.
 - [go-appimaged](https://github.com/probonopd/go-appimage/tree/master/src/appimaged) - Optional daemon that integrates AppImages into the system (experimental).
 - [appimaged](https://github.com/AppImage/appimaged) - Optional daemon that integrates AppImages into the system (deprecated).
 - [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) - Integrates into users' systems and establishes a single `~/Applications` directory, assisting the user to move AppImages into there, with support for updating and removing AppImages through apps launcher.